Supreme Macedonian-Adrianople Committee: Activity

 On 1 February 1900, in Bucharest, agents of SMAC killed Kiril Fitovski, who was sent by the Committee to buy weapons in Romania, but was subsequently suspected of spying on behalf of the Ottoman government.
 Romanian police captured the assassins, who made full confessions and revealed the involvement of the SMAC.
 Subsequently Ștefan Mihăileanu published a number of articles in which he branded SMAC as a criminal organization extorting wealthy people for money and revealed details of its preparations for armed struggle in Macedonia.
 SMAC's chairman Boris Sarafov reacted by ordering his assassination.
 On 22 July 1900, Mihăileanu was assassinated by Stoyan Dimitrov in Bucharest.
 His assassination created a serious diplomatic crisis between Romania and Bulgaria.
 As a result Sarafov was stripped of his chairmanship and was jailed for a month.
 After Sarafov's arrest, the Bulgarian government also succeeded in replacing him along with the entire leadership of the SMAC, helping General Ivan Tsonchev to take control of the Committee.
+A Romanian investigation also concluded that the Committee planned even an assassination of king Carol I of Romania, due to Romania's support for pan-Romanianism among the Aromanians.

 In September 1902, SMAC launched an uprising known as the Gorna Dzhumaya Uprising in Pirin Macedonia.
 The uprising was promptly suppressed by Ottoman forces.
 After the failure of the uprising, the Bulgarian government dissolved the committee in February 1903.
 During the Ilinden Uprising, SMAC fought together with their former rivals the Internal Macedonian Revolutionary Organization (IMRO).
 It was officially disbanded in 1905, by its leaders at the insistence of IMRO.
 Nevertheless, the military wing of the Organization continued to engage in illegal revolutionary activity until 1912.
 Some of its members such as Sarafov and General Protogerov joined IMRO, and became the leaders of the pro-Bulgarian nationalist right-wing faction through which the Bulgarian government assumed control over IMRO.